4-H Photography Contest Judging

 4-H in Action: We’re looking for pictures that show us what happens at 4-H events throughout the year.
 The key to winning this category is the action.
 We want to SEE what’s happening.
 If it’s a judging contest, we want to feel like we’re right in the middle of the action.
 If it’s meeting with legislators, then we want to feel like we’re so close we could shake that person’s hand.
 In other words, we want the photographer to get in close and show us what really happens when 4-H’ers get together for an event or activity.

-Nature’s Beauty: Nature’s Beauty is always our biggest category.
-We had close to 100 entries last year in this category alone, so competition is fierce.
+Nature’s Beauty: Nature’s Beauty is always our biggest category and competition is fierce.
 Winners in this category are ultimately chosen because they exhibit superior technical skill, move in close to the subject and capture something really different.
 Some show beautiful things such as sunsets and ﬂowers.
-Others create beauty from something unexpected (mushrooms, a turtle having a snack, a dragonﬂy with torn wings.)
+Others create beauty from something unexpected (mushrooms, a turtle having a snack, a dragonﬂy with torn wings, steam rising from something.)
 All contain strong composition, nice light and sharp focus on the subject.

-We’re looking forward to another great group of photographs to judge for the 2020 Contest!
+We’re looking forward to another great group of photographs to judge for this year’s Contest!

 Please contact Peggie Lewis Joyce with questions or concerns.